 What do we mean by Liabilities in a Balance Sheet?

-A liability is something that a business has to pay, either in cash or kind, to its stakeholders and third parties.
-It has to pay for them and settle in near future.
-Usually, we measure a liability in monetary terms and they give some sort of economic utility to a business.
-Some common examples of liabilities of a business are accounts payable, interest payable, salaries and wages payable, taxes payable, loans and debt payable, premiums payable, etc. A liability can be short-term or current if it is due in less than a year, or it can be long-term or non-current if it is due anytime over a year.
+A liability is something that a business has to pay to its stakeholders and third parties, either in cash or kind.
+It has to pay for them and settle in the near future.
+Usually, we measure a liability in monetary terms, and they give some sort of economic utility to a business.
+Some common examples of liabilities of a business are accounts payable, interest payable, salaries and wages payable, taxes payable, loans and debt payable, premiums payable, etc. A liability can be short-term or current if it is due in less than a year, or it can be long-term or non-current if it is due any time over a year.
 The calculation of liabilities from the Balance Sheet can be done by breaking them up and looking at them in detail.

 How can we Calculate the Liabilities from a Balance Sheet?